Time: 4:00 pm - 6:00 pm

 The full event is from 4:00pm – 6:00pm in the Health Sciences Center, 3rd Floor Galleria

-4:00pm – 5:00pm: The Pier Review of Pierre Fauchard’s “Le Chirurgien Dentist” 1728 Book – By Dr. Andrew Spielman, Associate Dean for Academic Affairs NYU School of Dentistry
+4:00pm – 5:00pm: The Peer Review of Pierre Fauchard’s “Le Chirurgien Dentist” 1728 Book – By Dr. Andrew Spielman, Associate Dean for Academic Affairs NYU School of Dentistry

 5:00pm – 6:00pm: Visit to exhibit following lecture